 Check Fact Sheet Quality Seal: The *bell symbol* shows that the Fact Sheet content maybe not quality assured.
 This could be either the case if the end of the reminder period has been reached or somebody not responsible for that Fact Sheet has edited some data.
 The Administrator per Fact Sheet Type can set a check reminder period.

 The completeness can be configured by workspace Administrators without involving LeanIX support.

 So if you think that certain information of a Fact Sheet is especially important, please contact your workspace administration for the appropriate changes.

 There are two ways to configure this:

-- Go to the administration menu > Fact Sheet Definition
+- Go to the administration menu > Fact Sheet Types

-- Open the Fact Sheet you want to edit > Configure Fact Sheet > Advanced
+- Open the Fact Sheet you want to edit > More Actions > Configuration

-- Weight: The weight controls whether this section is counted in the completeness calculation.
-Set it to "1" to include the position into the calculation, set it to "0" to leave it out of the calculation.
+In the section "Completion weights for subsections" you can assign different weight values to each section.
+The weight controls whether this section is counted in the completeness calculation.
+Set it to "1" to include the position in the calculation, set it to "0" to leave it out of the calculation.
 If you feel that a particular section is of higher importance, you can also use higher numbers for your most important sections.

-- Status: It is good practice to deactivate any section which is not in use in order to make life easier for your stakeholders.
+It is good practice to hide (deactivate) any section which is not in use in order to make life easier for your stakeholders.
 Those sections are still accessible, e.g. via API, and any data already stored will of course remain present.

 The quality seal is a great mechanism to combine collaborative editing with clear responsibilities and a rigid governance process.
 The main concept is very simple: